snorkel-ai/snorkel-flow-gcp-marketplace/README.md

   ./
 ```

-The image version here is just provided as a sample.
+The image versions here are just provided as a sample.

 ### View the app in the Google Cloud Console